Fleischmaki/Minotaur/params.md

 - `rwX`: remove X% of walls from the maze
 - `sh`: shuffle gurad constraints
 - `dcX`: remvoe X% of guard constraints
+- One of the following for fuzzing:
-- `storm`: run STORM on seed SMT file to produce new gurads.
+  - `storm`: run STORM (or UNSAT fuzzing) on seed SMT file to produce new gurads.
 Strongly recommended.
+  - `fuzz`: run our custom fuzzer
+  - Optionally, you can specify the size of the formulas (number of assertions, maximum depth per assertion) as AxD, e.g. `fuzz5x10` to generate 5 assertions of depth 10 per mutant.
 - `wd`: generate well-defined programs.
-Also recommended
-- `unsat`: generate unsat seeds (leading to safe programs)
+- `unsat`: generate unsat seeds (leading to safe programs).
+Note that this also sets wd to `True`.
 - `last`: only generate the n-th program that would be generated given the parameters.
 Useful when recreating bugs/minimizing programs

-## Checking SMT-File compatibility
-Running `python3 Minotaur/scripts/check_files.py $outfile $smt_dir` will recursively check if CVE_gen can handle smt2 files contained in $smt_dir or subdirectories.
-Compatible files are written to $outfile.
+- `neg`: Negate formulas that are unsat (useful to ensure soundness without running storm)